mkurzydlowski/ewp-specs-api-omobilities/endpoints/get.md

 format.

-### `sending_hei_id` (required)

-SCHAC ID of the mobilities' owner HEI (in EWP, the *sending* HEI is always the mobility's "owner").
-This parameter MUST be required by the server even if the server covers only a single institution.

 ### `omobility_id` (repeatable, required)

 A list of identifiers (no more than `<max-omobility-ids>` items) of mobilities which the client wants to retrieve information on.
-All of these mobilities should be the outgoing mobilities of the sending HEI provided in the `sending_hei_id` parameter (otherwise, they will be ignored).
+All of these mobilities should be the outgoing mobilities of the sending HEI covered by the caller (otherwise, they will be ignored).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.